Spread the love

 In a large stockpot or slow cooker, place the roasted bones, chopped vegetables, garlic, and fresh herbs.
 Add enough cold water to cover the ingredients.

-If cooking on the stove, bring water to a gentle boil.
-Do not let the water boil vigorously.
-If the boil is too intense, the broth will be cloudy.
-Reduce the heat to low and simmer.
-Occasionally, skim off any foam or impurities that rise to the surface of the simmering broth.
-Let the broth simmer for a long time to extract the flavors and nutrients from the bones.
-You can simmer it for anywhere from 4 hours to 24 hours or more.
-Remember that the longer you simmer, the richer the umami flavor in the resulting broth.
 Season the broth with salt and pepper to taste.
 You can adjust the seasoning as needed during the cooking process.
 Check the broth periodically.
 Add more water as needed to keep the broth at your desired taste.
 If you don’t add more water, the broth will become too concentrated.
 Once the broth has simmered to your satisfaction and has developed a flavorful taste, remove it from the heat.
 Use a fine-mesh strainer or cheesecloth to strain the broth into a clean container, discarding the solids (bones, vegetables, and herbs).
 Allow the broth to cool to room temperature before refrigerating or freezing it.
 You can store chicken bone broth in the refrigerator for a few days or freeze it for longer storage after allowing it to cool to room temperature.

 Ghee